Renewable Energy Solutions for Low Emission Shipping

-Eco-friendly solutions can be developed that use mainly solar power only or more advanced eco-marine power systems are available that use state-of-the-art hybrid marine power technology and EMP's EnergySail technolgy.
+Eco-friendly solutions can be developed that use mainly solar power only or more advanced eco-marine power systems are available that use state-of-the-art hybrid marine power technology and EMP's EnergySail technology.

-Some ideal applications for the use of wind and solar power include cruise boats, tourist catamarans, fishing vessels, work boats, survey ships, oil tankers, cargo ships and passenger ferries.
+Some ideal applications for the use of wind and solar power include cruise boats, tourist catamarans, fishing vessels, work boats, survey ships, oil tankers, cargo ships, patrol vessels and passenger ferries.